Select Page

 • Request modifications to their case plan if necessary

-A CHIPS defense lawyer can guide you through this process, making sure your voice is heard and helping you build a strong case for keeping your family together.
+A CHIPS defense attorney can guide you through this process, making sure your voice is heard and helping you build a strong case for keeping your family together.

 Misconception #6: Once a CHIPS Case Is Open, There’s No Way to Fight It